Why Golden Retrievers Have A Bump On Their Head – Explained

 Mast cells are cellularly responsible for milk.
 Production in mammals mast cell tumours is a type of cancer that arises from the overgrowth of mast cells.
 Golden Retrievers are prone to developing mast cell tumours because their long fur traps more sweat and sebum, leading to MCT formation.
 Mast cell tumours in Golden Retrievers may cause persistent itchiness, weight loss, baldness, or difficulty breathing.

 Mast cell tumours are a common type of cancer in Golden Retrievers.
 These tumours can be malignant, meaning they have the potential to spread to other parts of the body and cause serious health problems.
-Owners need to be aware of the signs of mast cell tumours to seek veterinary care as soon as possible.
+Golden retriever owners must know the signs of mast cell tumours to seek veterinary care as soon as possible.

 Conclusion